 The CEOC may be activated at any time there is an existing or potential threat or an incident that significantly affects the County or a large segment of its population.
-Plan stakeholders should plan on staffing the CEOC to the appropriate activation level within two (2) hours of the activation notification.
+Stakeholders should plan on fulfilling their CEOC role within two (2) hours of the activation notification.